Refurbishment of Brecknock Museum & Art Gallery

 The digital screens together with their customised software and secure mountings are being supplied by Blackbox-av of Port Talbot - specialists in digital displays.
 These are funded through a grant to BS&MF awarded by the Garfield Weston Foundation.

 The volunteer team The BS&MF is building up a team of volunteers from across Breconshire to assist with researching and assembling interpretative material on selected objects that will be covered by the digital screens.
 Please read our Invitation to Potential Volunteers - click here - if you think the volunteer task may interest you.
-The BS&MF has currently been given a list of 136 objects to be exhibited in the Brecon and Brycheiniog Galleries to work on by the museum staff.
+The BS&MF has currently been given a list of 186 objects to be exhibited in the Brecon, Brycheiniog and Art Galleries and the Courtroom to work on by the museum staff.
 More objects will follow, probably making 200+ objects in total.

 The project process for carrying out the research and assembly of interpretative material, and for other activities involved in delivering outputs from the Interpretation Project to the refurbished Museum & Art Gallery is shown in a process diagram - click here.

 Details of objects in the Interpretation Project These are summarised in a master 'List of objects' (Excel spreadsheet - click here) and in PDF files of 'Object images' (see bullet under 'Supporting documents' below).
 The original pages exported from the Museum's Modes database for the Interpretation Project can be accessed here as JPEGs.
 These contain higher resolution images of the objects.
 All these will be updated as and when more objects are given to the Interpretation Project by the Museum.